Arthritis Foundation: Partnerships

 The Arthritis Foundation receives funding from its corporate partners, including AbbVie, Alpha Omicron Pi, American Orthopaedic Foot and Ankle Society, American Physical Therapy Association, Amgen, Boehringer Ingelheim, Bristol Myers Squibb, Eli Lilly and Company, Genentech, Janssen, Novartis, Organon, Pfizer, Tylenol and UCB.

-Ease of Use Commendation
+Ease of Use Certification

-The Arthritis Foundation's Ease of Use Commendation recognizes products proven to make life easier for people who have arthritis and other physical limitations.
-The Arthritis Foundation's Ease of Use Commendation identifies products that have been tested and evaluated by experts and people with arthritis.
-Companies which have had products accredited with the Ease of Use commendation include Fiskars, Melnor and Acorn Stairlifts.
+The Arthritis Foundation's Ease of Use Certification program recognizes products proven to make life easier for people who have arthritis and other physical limitations.
+The Ease of Use certification seal identifies products that have been tested and evaluated by experts and people with arthritis.
+Companies that have had products accredited with the Ease of Use certification include Melnor, Advil, Flexon, IMAK, Duracell and Acorn Stairlifts.